Qinlaocun station

-Qinlaocun Station is a subway station in Hefei, Anhui province of China.
+Qinlaocun Station is a subway station of Line 3 of the Hefei Metro in Hefei, Anhui province, China.
 It was named Tianshui Road Station during the construction.
-It is a station of Line 3.

 Construction

 The station is located under the intersection between Wenzhong Road and Tianshui Road.
 It has one island platform.
 There are 4 exits in total.

 History

 The station was opened on Dec 26, 2019 as one station on the Line 3.

 The station as closed on Jan 30, 2020 due to the COVID-19.
+It has since opened again.